google-deepmind/mujoco/doc/programming.rst

 scope here.
 See Roy Featherstone's webpage on `Spatial Algebra <http://royfeatherstone.org/spatial/>`__.
 The unusual order (rotation before translation) is based on this material, and was apparently standard convention in the past.

-The data structures mjModel and mjData contain many pointers to pre-allocated buffers.
-The constructors of these data structures (mj_makeModel and mj_makeData) allocate one large buffer, namely mjModel.buffer and mjData.buffer, and then partition it and set all the other pointers in it. mjData also contains a stack outside this main buffer, as discussed below.
-Even if two pointers appear one after the other, say mjData.qpos and mjData.qvel, do not assume that the data arrays are contiguous and there is no gap between them.
+The data structures mjModel and mjData contain many pointers to preallocated buffers.
+The constructors of these data structures (mj_makeModel and mj_makeData) allocate one large buffer, namely ``mjModel.buffer`` and ``mjData.buffer``, and then partition it and set all the other pointers in it. mjData also contains a stack outside this main buffer, as discussed below.
+Even if two pointers appear one after the other, say ``mjData.qpos`` and ``mjData.qvel``, do not assume that the data arrays are contiguous and there is no gap between them.
 The constructors implement byte-alignment for each data array, and skip bytes when necessary.
-So if you want to copy mjData.qpos and mjData.qvel, the correct way to do it is the hard way:
+So if you want to copy ``mjData.qpos`` and ``mjData.qvel``, the correct way to do it is the hard way:

 .. code-block:: C